johnyjosh/VsoRollupItems/README.md

 3. Create a config\personal_access_token.json file with {"token":"Your PAT"}.
 Refer [here](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate) for how to do that in VSO.
 4. Update config\default.json with your VSO information, namely the area path you want to run this on.

 5. Run one of the two tools.
 Run with -h for help on the tool.
-Note that it is safe to execute them without any options since by default no vso updates will be made.
+It is safe to execute them without any options since by default no vso updates will be made.
 ```
 node rollupcosts.js
 ```